opnfv/sfc/docs/development/design/introduction.rst

 The `OPNFV Service Function Chaining (SFC) <https://wiki.opnfv.org/display/sfc/Service+Function+Chaining+Home>`_ project aims to provide the ability to define an ordered list of a network services (e.g. firewalls, NAT, QoS).
-These service are then "stitched" together in the network to create a service chain.
+These services are then "stitched" together in the network to create a service chain.
 This project provides the infrastructure to install the upstream ODL SFC implementation project in an NFV environment.